codefuse-ai/Awesome-Code-LLM/README.md

 - "A Systematic Literature Review of Code Hallucinations in LLMs: Characterization, Mitigation Methods, Challenges, and Future Directions for Reliable AI" [2025-11] [[paper](https://arxiv.org/abs/2511.00776)]

+- "An Empirical Analysis of Static Analysis Methods for Detection and Mitigation of Code Library Hallucinations" [2026-04] [[paper](https://arxiv.org/abs/2604.07755)]

 ### Efficiency

 - "EffiBench: Benchmarking the Efficiency of Automatically Generated Code" [2024-02] [NeurIPS 2024] [[paper](https://arxiv.org/abs/2402.02037)]